Nazi Party rally grounds: Deutsches Stadion (German Stadium)

 Along with his plans for the Welthauptstadt Germania ("world capital Germania"), Albert Speer made the plans for the world's largest stadium which was to be located on the rally grounds.
-Derived from the Panathenaic Stadium of Athens, it would have offered 400,000 seats in a horseshoe shape; planned dimensions: length: 800 m, width: 450 m, height: 100 m, building area 350,000 m^{2}.
+Derived from the Panathenaic Stadium of Athens, it would have offered 400,000 seats in a horseshoe shape; planned dimensions: length: 800 metres (½ mile), width: 450 metres (¼ mile), height: 100 metres (300 feet), building area 350,000 m^{2} (86 acres).

 The foundation stone was laid on 9 July 1937.
 It was intended to be finished for the party congress in 1945.
 In 1938, the construction began with the excavation.
 It was stopped in 1939, but during the whole war, the casting pit had to be kept dry from entering groundwater.
 After the war, the northern half of the pit filled up with groundwater and is today called Silbersee (Silver Lake); the southern half was used to deposit debris from downtown Nuremberg.